2016: Thylacine Tribute Cabaret. Created for Dark Mountain on the 80th anniversary of the extinction of the thylacine.

 July 2015 – December 2015: Futurecoast Youth – a collaboration between Feral Theatre, University of Brighton, ONCA and Dorothy Stringer School, whose aim was to empower young people to imagine and explore responses to climate change, through participatory storytelling, play and performance.
 FutureCoast Youth extends the FutureCoast project developed by US games designer, Ken Eklund: a game which asks audiences to create voicemails from climatically changed futures.
 FutureCoast Youth culminated in a Young People’s Climate Conference at the Onca Gallery, to coincide with the COP21 UN climate convention (Paris, December 2015).
 More here.

-Autumn 2015 onwards: Madam Balwn.
+2015 -16: Madam Balwn.
 Wales-based co-director Emily is developing a new clown piece featuring balloon puppets and a live musical accompaniment.
 This was first aired at BAC’s Freshly Scratched in October.

 September – November 2014: Martha’s Flock.
 This participatory online project elicited a broad range of events and tributes to the passenger pigeon, and contributed to the growth in engagement with Remembrance Day for Lost Species.